PO Box 9021, Wilmington, DE 19809, USA

 A large South American moth

-photographed during a FONT Tour in Southeast Brazil
+photographed during a FONT tour in Southeast Brazil

-South American Butterflies
+South American Butterflies & some Moths

-with some PHOTOS
+A List in 7 Parts, with some PHOTOS

 South American Butterflies, Part #1,